mfioravanti-yseop/gitflow_lab/README.md

 ### Integrate to *develop*

-As this Lab is really centered on Git, we won't use Pull Requests for integration.
-At Yseop, we always use PRs and integrate them with Github, so obviously you will do all the following steps via Github.
-But this lab will help you understand what's really going on in the background!

 To integrate your work, you need to merge it in *develop*.
 To do so, you will first set *develop* as your current branch:

 Command Line | Gitkraken